emilybstevens/mission-to-mars/README.md

 ## Stylization
 Utilizing Bootstrap3 and the previously created HTML template, the app was stylized to make it more visually appealing.
 Different sections were highlighted in different colors to ensure a pleasant user experience.
-In addition, a red-based color palate was used to blend the user interface seamlessly with the red surface of Mars, preventing any disconcerting color combinations.
+In addition, a red-based color palette was used to blend the user interface seamlessly with the red surface of Mars, preventing any disconcerting color combinations.

 ### Desktop App